FortiMatt/FortiOS-Troubleshooting/README.md

    - Info
 4. GUI
    - Debug

+## Delete Alias'

+In the event, you would like to delete the alias' off of your FortiOS device I have included a Delete Alias command/page as well.

 **Please note that this repo is not publically endorsed/supported by Fortinet.
 I am just a sales engineer trying to make my life easier.**